consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-bottom-open >}}

-{{< tools/category-review/card-cost-open highlight="$99 user/month — $0.25 GB/month" >}}
+{{< tools/category-review/card-cost-open highlight="$99 user/month + 100GB free then $0.25 GB/month" >}}

-New Relic has a reputation for being very expensive.
-This may still be the case if you are processing a huge volume of metrics or logs, but it now includes a generous free quota.
+New Relic has a reputation for being very expensive but it now includes a generous free quota.
 A single user can get 100GB/month worth of ingested data with 8 days of retention and unlimited alerting.
 Additional users start at
 $99/user/month and extra data is $0.25/GB/month.
 This means you can try all the